projectmeka/meka-identity/README.md

 * bind relationship setup

 ### future usages
-the binding relationship can be used to build bridges, calc reputation, trace portfolio etc...
+the binding relationship can be used in many ways
+* build bridges
+* calc cross-chain reputation
+* trace cross-chain portfolio
+* etc...

 for the bridge, different from chainx, the meka identity based bridge does not need you to add extre data on btc chain.